 Of course, the messiness of it all is just fine.
 We're here not for connective narrative tissue but to see Carey shake and rattle like a Santeria serpent god swallowing an electrocuted Elvis, and that's what he does.
-He's also sweet and fatherly at times--nervously maniacal at others.
+He's also sweet and fatherly at times, nervously maniacal at others.
 His truck with deviltry has the same desperate ring as it does for Harvey Keitel in BAD LIEUTENANT or Captain Cutshaw in THE NINTH CONFIGURATION, men who rant and rage against God because they desperately need a sign.
 For that to work, you need an actor of titanic scope, who can be the whole show, an evangelist still ranting even as the tent catches on fire and collapses atop him.

 That said, carrying the whole tent on his shoulders is clearly a strain.
-A weird-talking method maniac in general, Carey here he has the weary look of someone who's running himself ragged by not only starring in but directing a very low budget film, and that's much more difficult than you would think (you're basically the whole crew).
-He appears exhausted in some scenes and exhausted to the point of elation in others; the rest of the time he's... just perfect, gamboling into brilliant oration ala Willie Stark in ALL THE KINGS MEN.
-Joy aboundeth, as does surprise bits of tenderness: he loves his horse and regards all humans with a sleepy naturalistic affection.
+A weird-talking method maniac in general, Carey in SINNER has the weary look of someone who's running himself ragged.
+Directing and staring in a low budget film at the same time much more difficult than you would think (you're basically the whole crew, too).
+He appears exhausted in some scenes and exhausted to the point of manic elation in others; but the rest of the time he's... just perfect, gamboling into brilliant oration ala Willie Stark in ALL THE KINGS MEN.
+Joy aboundeth in these scenes, as does surprise bits of tenderness: he loves his horse and regards all humans with a sleepy naturalistic affection.
 I especially like how he calls everybody "deah"--as in "No, my deah, you don't need insurance"--and there's plenty of time for him to nuzzle with his wife and menagerie (he also has a snake and a big Marmaduke of a dog) in between 'talking points' which helps the whole thing drift towards family album status, as if to make it to feature length, Carey had to use every scrap of film in his attic.